Availity/availity-react/docusaurus/docs/components/spaces/spaces-link.md

 ### `role: string`

-Allows the role oof the root component to be overwritten.
+Allows the role of the root component to be overwritten.
 If `linkStyle` prop is set to `"list"`, defaults to "listitem".

 ### `analytics: object`